Composition of electronic cigarette aerosol: Ingredients

 Exactly what the e-cigarette vapor consists of varies in composition and concentration across and within manufacturers.
 Limited data exists regarding their chemistry.
 The e-cigarette vapor usually contains propylene glycol, glycerin, nicotine, flavors, aroma transporters, and other substances.
-However, the levels of solvents and flavors are not provided on the labels of e-liquids, according to many studies.
+The levels of solvents and flavors are not provided on the labels of e-liquids, according to many studies.

 The yield of chemicals found in the e-cigarette vapor varies depending on, several factors, including the e-liquid contents, puffing rate, and the battery voltage.
 A 2017 review found that "Adjusting battery wattage or the inhaled airflow modifies the amount of vapor and chemical density in each puff."
 A high amount of e-liquid contains propylene glycol and/or glycerin.

 Limited but consistent data indicates that flavoring agents are at levels above the National Institute for Occupational Safety and Health safety limit.
 High amounts of flavoring agents have been found in e-cigarette vapors.

 The main chemical found in the e-cigarette vapor was propylene glycol.
 A 2013 study, under close to real-life conditions in an emission test chamber, using a test subject who took six forceful puffs from an e-cigarette, resulted in a high level of propylene glycol released into the air.
 The next greatest amount in the e-cigarette vapor was nicotine.